saikiran123456/mlproject/README.md

 STEP 1: git pull

-create a New File name it as: setup.py
+create a New File name it as: setup.py  //It is responsible in creating ML applications as a package

 STEP 2: setup.py

-STEP 3: requirements.txt
+STEP 3: requirements.txt	//All the libraries will get installed from here

 Your Repository should look like this:

 ![image](https://user-images.githubusercontent.com/37768258/224260905-cd61b1af-221c-46f3-ad34-9f8f1d6ce7e3.png)

+Created source folder and build the packages!!

 STEP 4: Open the "setup.py" file and Code:
 ![image](https://user-images.githubusercontent.com/37768258/224261160-0f39a9df-f21c-47d5-9805-1a221b10b1d3.png)